Facebook logo

 Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

-Emergency Dentistry – Grand Prairie, TX
+Emergency Dentist – Grand Prairie, TX

 Reliable Care When You Need It the Most

 Do you have a dental emergency plan in place?
 Most people end up putting one together only after they have experienced a painful toothache or traumatic dental injury.
 To save yourself the hassle of looking up an emergency dentist when your mouth is already hurting, go ahead and put Real Dental’s number into your phone now.
-Our expert team is able to handle every type of urgent dental situation you can imagine, plus we’re happy to schedule same-day appointments for emergency dentistry in Grand Prairie, TX, so no one ever has to be left waiting while in pain.
+Our expert team is able to handle every type of urgent dental situation you can imagine.
+Plus, we’re happy to schedule same-day appointments for emergency dentistry in Grand Prairie, TX, so no one ever has to be left waiting while in pain.

 Why Choose Real Dental for Emergency Dentistry?